4 Ways to Get Back on Track

 We are really good at picturing our future – goals met flawlessly, living our best life with perfect execution.
 BUT, it’s the gritty process of making them happen that we’re not so good at enduring sometimes.
 The journey to your goals is almost always imperfect.
 For example, you want to run a marathon, so you make a color-coded calendar with your training miles, set off on the path & then…..you get tired or busy & start missing days or even weeks.
 But here’s the thing: it doesn’t really matter that you missed those days.
 It matters that you don’t miss the next day.
 Or that you lace up your shoes right now & do as many miles as you can in this moment.

 If we give ourselves a little grace & stop requiring perfection in our journeys of growth, we will get to our goals quicker & a whole lot happier.
-Here’s a few ways you can get back on track right this second:
+Here’s a 4 ways to get back on track right this second:

 - Drop what you’re doing & make a move.
 Even a small one.
 Make a phone call, go for a run, update your resume, do something.
 Inaction will only result in stay far from your goals.
 We’re not talking about a to do list, we’re talking about an action.